gizmag/drf-ujson-renderer/README.md

 ## Benchmarks
-This is on average 2.3x faster than the default JSON Serializer, you can see the benchmark results below.
-For us the speed improvement is negligable.
+This is on average 2.3x faster than the default JSON Serializer.

 ```python
 import timeit